-For people with missing teeth, dentures and are no longer the only options to restore the look and function of their mouth.
-Dental are a modern, long-term solution for replacing missing or damaged teeth.
+For people with missing teeth, dentures and bridges are no longer the only options to restore the look and function of their mouth.
+Dental implants are a modern, long-term solution for replacing missing or damaged teeth.
 Implants are considered a more realistic and aesthetically pleasing alternative to dentures, though the procedure is more complex.
-For a patient considering restoration options, the process and advantages of dental can be confusing.
-Read on for a run-down of the procedure, the benefits and some disadvantages’ of .
+For a patient considering restoration options, the process and advantages of dental implants can be confusing.
+Read on for a run-down of the procedure, the benefits and some disadvantages of implants.

-Dental as we know them today were invented in 1952 by an orthopedic surgeon Per-Ingvar Brånemark.
-Implants are surgically placed replacement tooth roots fitted with a realistic looking artificial tooth over top.
-The implant is designed to compliment or match remaining teeth.
-Integrating into the jaw bone, the titanium tooth root provides a strong foundation for the artificial teeth.
+Dental implants as we know them today were invented in 1952 by an orthopedic surgeon Per-Ingvar Brånemark.
+Implants are surgically placed replacement tooth roots fitted with a realistic-looking artificial tooth over top.
+The implant is designed to complement or match the remaining teeth.
+Integrating into the jaw bone, the titanium tooth root provides a strong foundation for artificial teeth.

-Most dental are now made from titanium and are used to replace a single tooth, several teeth or a full set.
-The success rate for dental is almost 98%.
-Unlike other restoration options, dental allow patients to talk and eat easily as the artificial teeth are implanted directly into the jaw bone.
-If cared for properly, dental will last a patient’s lifetime.
+Most dental implants are now made from titanium and are used to replace a single tooth, several teeth or a full set.
+The success rate for dental implants is almost 98%.
+Unlike other restoration options, dental implants allow patients to talk and eat easily as the artificial teeth are implanted directly into the jaw bone.
+If cared for properly, dental implants will last a patient’s lifetime.

-A comprehensive consultation, exam and x-rays are the first step of the dental procedure.
-It is important that the quality and quantity of the jawbone is assessed for suitability since it pays such an important role in the treatment.
+A comprehensive consultation, exam and x-rays are the first steps of the dental implant procedure.
+It is important that the quality and quantity of the jawbone are assessed for suitability since it plays such an important role in the treatment.
 Following this stage, it may be necessary to remove teeth, depending on their condition and placement.
 A bone graft may also be needed to provide a solid base of bone for the implant.
 Healing time is essential after both of these procedures.